 You can fuel an electric car from just 2p per mile – much cheaper than the 10-12p per mile it costs to fuel a petrol or diesel car.
 If you charge at home overnight you can take advantage of off-peak electricity prices to make further savings on fuel.
 Speak to your electricity supplier about which tariff is right for you.

 Many of the chargepoints in the UK are currently free to use.
 Costs for using public chargepoints varies by provider, just as it does with petrol stations.
-It costs £6 for a 30 minute rapid charge at one of Ecotricity’s chargepoints, enough to charge a pure electric car to 80% - from nearly empty, that’s much cheaper than filling up a petrol or diesel car
+It costs £6 for a 30 minute rapid charge at one of Ecotricity’s chargepoints, which could be enough to charge a pure electric car to up to 80% from nearly empty.
+That’s much cheaper than filling up a petrol or diesel car.

 Can I get a charge point at home?

 Yes.
-The government will even give you £500 off the cost of installing it.
-This discount will be sorted out by the chargepoint company when they install your charger, but if you want to learn more visit the government advice here.
+A dedicated home charging unit is the easiest, safest and most convenient way to charge at home - and the government will even give you £500 off the cost of installing it.
+This discount will be sorted out by the chargepoint company when they install your charger, but to learn more visit the government advice here.
+Eligibility criteria applies.

 Do the batteries wear out?